Cloth Simulation

 When creating cloth mesh for 3D body tracking, use the FBX files as the reference for cloth transform.
 In order to have the right binding and occlusion, click here to see how to export and import 3D objects into Lens Studio.

-You can also find the 3D Body Tacking Prefab in the Resources ->Prefabs in the Cloth Simulation Template.
+You can also find the 3D Body Tracking Prefab in the Resources -> Prefabs in the Cloth Simulation Template.
 For details, see the examples in the Cloth Simulation Template.

 Getting Started with Cloth Component

-Clothes are added to a scene using a Cloth Component added to an object.
-To create the Cloth component.
-Go to Objects > + Scene Object.
-With the Scene Object selected, in the Inspector panel, select Add Component -> Cloth.
+Clothes are added to a scene using a Cloth Visual attached to an object.
+To create it, first add a new Scene Object by clicking the + button in the Scene Hierarchy

-- Cloth mesh: attach imported mesh and cloth materials
+- Mesh: attach imported mesh and cloth materials

-- Shadow mode: choose shadow mode for cloth mesh
+- Mesh Shadow mode: choose shadow mode for cloth mesh

 - Debug mode: enable/disable debug draw for cloth mesh